 When it comes to online transfers, I would be surprised to see big names like MoneyGram and Western Union offering better rates, but keep in mind that other online-specific companies may offer better deals than Wise.
-If you find yourself traveling overseas frequently or receiving payment in foreign currencies, be sure to look into the Wise Borderless account to see if it fits your needs.

 Must read: TransferWise has rebranded to Wise

 As TransferWise has expanded beyond international money transfers, the company has changed its name to Wise.
 As a user, not much will change for you – you’ll be redirected to Wise and can still access your account the same way as normal.

 Easy to use.
 We signed up for an account and initiated a transfer through the website in less than three minutes.

 Affordability.
 When compared to a bank, Wise’s fees and exchange rates will almost always be better.

 Access to the mid-market rate.
 Wise offers the mid-market rate on all transfers sent through its network.
 All you have to think about are fees when comparing transfers.

 High daily sending limits.
 A cap of $1,500,000 per transfer is in place, but some sending methods and locations may lower that limit.

 Multiple payment options.
 Pay by direct debit (bank transfer), debit card, credit card, bill payment or domestic wire transfer.
 When using the Wise mobile app, you can also pay with Google Pay and Apple Pay.